awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 ### OpenSearch Dashboards multi\-tenancy<a name="fgac-multitenancy"></a>

 Tenants are spaces for saving index patterns, visualizations, dashboards, and other Dashboards objects\.
-Dashboards multi\-tenancy lets you safely share your work with other Dashboards users \(or keep it private\)\.
+Dashboards multi\-tenancy lets you safely share your work with other Dashboards users \(or keep it private\) and dynamically configure tenants\.
 You can control which roles have access to a tenant and whether those roles have read or write access\.
 The Global tenant is the default\.
 To learn more, see [OpenSearch Dashboards multi\-tenancy](https://opensearch.org/docs/latest/security/multi-tenancy/tenant-index/)\.

 **To view your current tenant or change tenants**